Homebuyer Guide

 -

 Spray foam in the loft is now the single biggest roof-related mortgage blocker.
 Many lenders refuse or restrict lending until a specialist inspection reports on the foam type and the timbers underneath.
-That is exactly the inspection NWRS provide, arranged through our surveys page, and if removal and re-roofing follow, that is work we carry out.
+If you are buying a house with spray foam in the loft, our full guide explains how to tell what is up there and when it genuinely does not need removing.
+The formal inspection itself is one NWRS provide, arranged through our surveys page.

 -